-B. I have read the essential functions, but would like to discuss the information further with the program director.
-I will be scheduling an appointment as soon as possible with the program director.
+B. I have read the policies, but would like to discuss the information further with the Program Director.
+I will be scheduling an appointment as soon as possible with the Program Director.

 SYLLABUS VERIFICATION STATEMENT:

 Please read and sign the following verification statement indicating that you understand all of the College/Program policies and statements.
 If you have any questions or need clarification of any policy/statement, please see your instructor before you sign this verification statement.
 The signed copy of this form will be placed in your permanent file.